gunjanpatel/create_bootable_windows7_usb/README.md

-create_bootable_windows7
+How to Create a Bootable Windows 7 or Vista USB Drive
 ========================

-How to Create a Bootable Windows 7 or Vista USB Drive
+### Steps:
+1. **Plug-in your Flash Drive :** First plug-in your USB stick to your USB port and copy all the content to a safe location in your hard drive.